 Image source: The Smart Canine

-Wash the mango and remove the large central pit and skin before serving it to your canine companion.
-Then, slice the fruit depending on your pup’s size.
-For smaller pups, smaller pieces are better in order to prevent choking hazards.
-Bigger dogs can consume larger slices since the mango flesh is very soft and easy to chew.
+- Slice the fruit according to your dog’s size (for smaller pups, bite-sized pieces are better to prevent choking hazards; bigger dogs can eat mango cut into larger slices since the flesh is very soft and easy to swallow)

-You can also puree the mango and stir it into some cottage cheese or yogurt as a snack or freeze it as a refreshing summer treat.
+You can also puree the mango and stir it into some cottage cheese to alleviate your dog's upset stomach, or freeze it with water in an ice cube tray and serve as a refreshing summer treat.

 Note: Never feed your dog mangoes that have gone bad.
 Rotten fruit produces ethanol (alcohol), which is particularly poisonous to dogs.
 Symptoms of alcohol poisoning5 in dogs include vomiting, tremors, and seizures which would require immediate veterinary attention.

 - Dogs can eat mango as an occassional special treat so long as the skin and pit are removed.

 - Although the fruit is healthy in moderation, only give dogs mango in moderation to avoid obesity and gastrointestinal issues.

 - Always check with your vet before feeding your dog new foods to confirm it's a safe addition to their diet.